-The Scrutiny Commission publishes an Annual Report and a work programme In accordance with Executive arrangements regulations (meetings and access to information) the council publishes on its website key and private decisions which are due to be taken by the Executive with a 28 day notice period where possible.
+The Scrutiny Commission publishes an Annual Report and a work programme.
+In accordance with Executive arrangements regulations (meetings and access to information) all key and private decisions which are due to be taken by the Executive are published on the Council website with a 28 day notice period.

 Chapter 7 of the Localism Act 2011 outlined that there is no longer a statutory requirement to have a Standards Committee, however each Councils has to put in place arrangements dealing with complaints and standards issues.
-The Council adopted an individual Code of Conduct in 2012/13 and formed an Ethical Governance and Personnel Committee which merged the remits of the previous Standards & Personnel Committees and covers conduct and complaints.
+The Council adopted an individual Code of Conduct in 2012/13 and formed an Ethical